 In E-International Relations, John Hickman, Professor of Political Science at Berry College, describes the ‘international elite opinion’ as underwhelmed by the Accords (Hickman 2020).
 Where Newman (2020) noted the absence of Germany, France, and India who all have well-developed space programs among the signatories, Hickman points out the absence of signatures by aspiring space faring states such as Brazil, South Korea, Israel, and Saudi Arabia which the U.S. usually count among its allies, as well as the entire ‘global south’ barring the Emirates.
 Newman points out that the lack of signatures might reflect a wish to go through the usual diplomatic produces and await the work of the UN Committee on the Peaceful Uses of Outer Space (Newman 2020).
 Hickman suspects the questions of property rights are in fact the key issue.

-What won the Outer Space Treaty great support both by Russia and the United States and the rest of the world in 1976, argues Hickman, was the fact that it clearly prohibited military uses of space while also prohibiting national appropriation of space territories while promising the resources of space should be a shared commons for all of humanity (Hickman 2020).
-This is the point the Moon Agreements article 11 follows up on what it promises that no part of any surface, subsurface or natural resource in place on the Moon (including Mars and the asteroids) can be appropriated by any State or organization (Moon Agreement, article 11, section 3).
+What originally won the Outer Space Treaty great support by both Russia, the United States and the rest of the world in 1976, argues Hickman, was the fact that it clearly prohibited military uses of space while also prohibiting national appropriation of space territories while promising the resources of space should be a shared commons for all of humanity (Hickman 2020).
+This is the point the Moon Agreement’s article 11 follows up on when it promises that no part of any surface, subsurface or natural resource in place on the Moon (including Mars and the asteroids) can be appropriated by any State or organization (Moon Agreement, article 11, section 3).
 And following, that any benefit derived from the resources found on the celestial bodies shall by shared between the member states of the UN (ibid.: article 11, section 7, (d).).
 This in effect makes the ‘commercialization’ of space impossible and explains, according to Hickman, why the major space faring countries never signed the Moon Agreement (Hickman 2020).

 The problem with the Artemis Accords then, is in Hickman’s view that it tries to recognize the “sort of property rights that investors want when making hefty and risky investments like extraterrestrial mining operations” […] “while pretending that [the assertion of these rights] by the USA is not effectively the territorial annexation or resource appropriation clearly prohibited in the 1967 Outer Space Treaty” (Hickman 2020).
 He points to a key part of the Artemis Accords, where it is stated that “the signatories affirm that the extraction of space resources does not inherently constitute national appropriation under Article II of the Outer Space Treaty” (Artemis Accords, section 10, subsection 2).
 It will seem that outer space become yet another change to enact Earthen power imbalances or distribution.
 Might the US get to govern on Mars?
 Or does the UN win in the end?